DenisGroup Exec Member

 Whilst a Sea Scout he was an A.P.L. and P.L. and took part in local, national and international camps.
 Also participating in the National Sea Scout Regattas at Longridge winning trophies for the Group.

-As a adult Martin has held a number of roles including Cub Leader, Scout Leader, District Scout Leader and Group Scout Leader.
-He’s currently an Assistant Scout Leader with the Group as well as District Water Activities Advisor.
+As a adult Martin has held a number of roles including Cub Leader, Scout Leader and District Scout Leader.
+He’s currently our Group Scout Leader with the Group as well as District Water Activities Advisor.

 Martin co-ordinates the Groups water activities.
 He is a qualified BCU level 2 coach (kayak/canoe), holds RYA powerboat level 2 and is a Scout Association pulling instructor and British Rowing Coach.